Physical Model - Tables

 In PostgreSQL, the table model also contains a table 'spatial_ref_sys' that is created by the PostGIS extension.

-The physical model is articulated around simple principles:
+The physical technical model is articulated around simple principles:

 - The entities are those provided by the ifc2json transformation